DoctorOctagonapus/HA-Eufy-Integration/README.md

 * Download the contents of this repo to that folder
 * Restart Home Assistant

-You do not need to modify your configuration.yaml.
+You do not need to modify your configuration.yaml, though I've found using your EufyHome e-mail and password is more reliable than using access tokens.

 Custom components with the same name as built-in components take precedence by default.

 If you're a HA dev and you're reading this, my changes to manifest.json should solve the problem everyone's having.
-Please fix this issue in the official build.
+Kindly fix this issue in the official build.

 Use at your own risk.
 I am by no means a programmer at all, I just read somewhere that this should fix it.
+If you're an actual programmer who knows a better fix then go for it.